rstemmer/musicdb/docs/source/basics/comparison.rst

 **MusicDB** is for those who manage their files by himself and want to have music centric WebUI and streaming solution.
 If you cannot live with any of those tools and you want to develop your own solution, `Music Playing Daemon <https://musicpd.org/>`_ is the streaming backend you want to use.
+If *MPD* is a level to low, try `Modipy <https://www.mopidy.com/>`_.
+It provides the possibility for extensions on server side as well as on client side.
+In fact *Modipy* is very similar to *MusicDB*.
+It just follows the common concepts of audio file management and audio players while *MusicDB* introduces different concepts and approaches.